Home Articles Architectural Diagrams Understanding Architectural Axonometric Diagrams: A Guide

 What is the difference between axonometric and isometric drawing?

-The key difference in the axonometric vs isometric comparison is that isometric is actually a specific type of axonometric projection.
+The key difference between isometric and axonometric drawing is that isometric is actually a specific type of axonometric projection.
 In isometric drawing, all three axes are equally foreshortened at 30 degrees from horizontal, creating 120-degree angles between them.
 Axonometric is the broader category that includes isometric, dimetric (two axes equal), and trimetric (all axes different) projections.
+When comparing axon vs isometric, think of it this way: every isometric drawing is axonometric, but not every axonometric drawing is isometric.
 Understanding this distinction helps architects choose the most appropriate technique for their specific visualization needs.

 How do you create an exploded axonometric drawing?